faizalmuzakki/expenses/README.md

-# Expense Tracker Dashboard
+# Finance Tracker Dashboard

-A beautiful React dashboard for tracking expenses, designed to work with the self-hosted Expense Tracker API.
+A beautiful React dashboard for tracking expenses and income, designed to work with the self-hosted Expense Tracker API.

 ## Tech Stack